 In 1972,note a crack commando unit was sent to prison by a military court for a crime they didn't commit.
 These men promptly escaped from a maximum security stockade to the Los Angeles underground.
 Today, still wanted by the government, they survive as soldiers of fortune.
 If you have a problem, if no one else can help, and if you can find them, maybe you can hire... the A-Team.
 (Dun-Dun-Dun-Dunnn!
 Dun-dun-dun...)The A-Team is one of the most famous of the 1980s action series, running from 1983 to 1987.The four members of the A-Team are:

 - Colonel John "Hannibal" Smith — leader of the team, a cunning master of disguise.

-Captain H.M.
-"Howlin' Mad" Murdock — the resident pilot, who may or may not have been insane.
+- Captain H.M.
+"Howlin' Mad" Murdock — the resident pilot, who may or may not be insane.

-Sergeant Bosco "B.A." ("Bad Attitude") Baracus — played by Mr. T, he was the team's strongman with a famous fear of flying.
+- Sergeant Bosco "B.A." ("Bad Attitude") Baracus — played by Mr. T, he is the team's strongman with a famous fear of flying.

 The A-Team provides examples of the following tropes:

 - Accent Adaptation: One episode has the gang supposedly going to Barcelona, Spain to foil a plane hijacking by unspecified Terrorists Without a Cause.
 Their plan includes Murdock infiltrating the plane by posing as a Spanish co-pilot, so he speaks English with a Spanish accent and throws a lot of Gratuitous Spanish.
 In the Spanish dub, Murdock speaks in this scene with a Catalan accent, which is both unexpected and hilarious.